Dayro Moreno: Once Caldas

-Moreno made his professional debut with Once Caldas in the 2003 season.
+Moreno joined Once Caldas's youth academy aged 15, and made his professional debut in 2003.
+His first title as a professional was the 2003 Apertura title won against Junior, the club's first title in 53 years.
 The following year, Once Caldas won the 2004 Copa Libertadores, beating Boca Juniors in the finals, with Moreno participating for seventy minutes in the second leg.
 That same year, he was an unused substitute in the 2004 Intercontinental Cup, where Once Caldas lost the game in a penalty shoot-out against UEFA Champions League winners Porto.
 Moreno also participated in both legs of the 2005 Recopa Sudamericana, where Once Caldas lost 4–3 on aggregate to Boca Juniors.

 In January 2007, Moreno was loaned out to Brazilian club Athletico Paranaense.
 However, he only played two games and scored once, which came on his debut against Figueirense in the first matchday of the Campeonato Brasileiro on 12 May 2007.
 He returned to Once Caldas in June 2007.

-In the summer of 2007 there were rumors and subsequent offers for Moreno to play in the Croatian league.
-Argentine club Boca Juniors also had interest in him.
-However, after the Croatians demanded too much, the deal was cancelled and he stayed with Caldas, where he was the top scorer of the 2007 Finalizacion with 16 goals.
+In the summer of 2007, Argentine club Boca Juniors showed their interest in him.
+However, nothing was finalized and he stayed with Once Caldas, where he was the top scorer of the 2007 Finalización with 16 goals.

+After scoring the winning goal against Argentina in the 2010 FIFA World Cup qualifiers in November 2007, there were rumours that Moreno went clubbing, and arrived late to the next Once Caldas training session.
+As a result, head coach Santiago Escobar insisted on not playing him in the next match, but club President Jairo Quintero obligated Escobar to include Moreno in the lineup.
+Escobar was infuriated by the board's decision to support Moreno and he resigned shortly after the incident, although Moreno himself denies ever committing an act of indiscipline.